Collect Your Court Judgment From Deposit Accounts

 Are the Funds Exempt?

-If the debtor is an individual, not a business, some of the money in a deposit account may be "exempt" -- protected from creditors.
+If the debtor is an individual, not a business, some money in a deposit account might be "exempt" or protected from creditors (most states allow debtors to protect property from creditors using the same exemptions in and outside of bankruptcy).
 If you try to levy on an account containing exempt cash, in most instances, it is up to the debtor to object in court and prove that the money came from an exempt source.
 But few debtors file such a claim.
 Even if the debtor does, it's possible that the debtor has some exempt money but mixes it with non-exempt money (called comingling funds) and cannot prove that the money came from the exempt source.

-The following is a list of sources that the debtor may claim as exempt in most states.
-The debtor can exempt these monies only if they are held in personal -- not business -- accounts.
+The following is a list of sources the debtor may claim as exempt in most states.
+However, the debtor can exempt these monies only if they are held in personal, not business, accounts.

 • Wages.
 Under federal law, the debtor may exempt up to 75% of his or her wages.
 Some states allow debtors to exempt even more.
 For state wage garnishment limits, see Nolo's Wage Garnishment topic.